“Well, everything looks good. But I just have to ask my wife about this…”

 “Yes.
 But like I said, I like to talk to her about things like this.”

-While that example may be a bit exaggerated, that is exactly what the prospect is saying.
-When you make it clear to the buyer what they are actually telling you, usually you will get the truth.
+Now I have exaggerated that statement above for affect but that message is exactly what the prospect is saying.
+When you make it clear to the buyer what they are telling you, usually you will get the truth.

 “Well, no. I mean.
 I make the decisions.
 I just wanted to talk to her.
-Actually, the main thing I want to talk to her about is the monthly payment.
+The main thing I want to talk to her about is the monthly payment.
 I’m just a little concerned about that…”